veenayagam/banglore_home_prices/README.md

 # Prediction of Bangalore House Pricing
 # Project Overview
 * Created a tool that predict house pricing in Bangalore to help buyer to know estimate house price which could be useful for budgeting and negotiation.
-* Used Bengaluru House price data datasets from Kaggle.(kaggle link provided below)
 * Optimized Linear, Lasso, and Random Forest Regressors using GridsearchCV to reach the best model.
-* Built a client facing webpage using flask and heroku
+* Built a client facing webpage using Flask and Heroku.
-* Bangalore Home Price Webpage: https://bangalorehomeprices.herokuapp.com/
+* Bangalore Home Price Webpage can be accessed [here](https://bangalorehomeprices.herokuapp.com/).

 ## Code and Resources Used
 **Python Version:** 3.9